Sarah Michelle Gellar: Hiatus and sporadic output (2011–2020)

-2020s
+Resurgence (2021–present)

 In 2021, Gellar voiced Teela in Kevin Smith's Masters of the Universe: Revelation, an animated series for Netflix.
-In 2022, she made her first film appearances in 13 years with brief roles in Clerks III and Do Revenge, released in theaters and on Netflix respectively, in the same week.
-Mark Donaldson of Screen Rant described them as "low-key return movies" for Gellar, noting Clerks 3 as "a nod" to having previously worked with Smith, and Do Revenge as a reassessment of Cruel Intentions for "modern audiences".
-At the 2022 San Diego Comic-Con, it was announced that Gellar would star in and act as an executive producer of the Paramount+ supernatural drama series Wolf Pack, which premiered on January 26, 2023.
+In 2022, she made her first live-action film appearances in 13 years with brief roles in Smith's Clerks III and Jennifer Kaytin Robinson's Do Revenge, released in theaters and on Netflix respectively, in the same week.
+Gellar's part as a headmistress in Do Revenge was specifically written for her as a tribute to her Cruel Intentions character.
+Despite a limited screen time, it was described as a "sizeable" and "unforgettable" role by Alison Stine of Salon.com and Evan Romano of Men's Health, respectively.
+Romano considered it a "brilliant move to let audiences know [that] this movie belongs."